Northvale, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 22.67 mi of roadways, of which 20.11 mi were maintained by the municipality and 2.56 mi by Bergen County.

 County Route 505 passes through Northvale.

 Public transportation

 Rockland Coaches provides service on routes 20/20T to the Port Authority Bus Terminal in Midtown Manhattan.

-Saddle River Tours / Ameribus offers service on the 20 / 84 route to the George Washington Bridge Bus Station.

 In popular culture

 The television show Ed, which ran from 2000 to 2004, was filmed in Northvale.
 The interior and exterior shots for "Stuckeybowl" were filmed at the now closed and demolished bowling alley, formerly known as "Country Club Lanes".
 Housing for seniors ages 55+ now exists on the site.

 In the 2008 USA Network series In Plain Sight, during the episode, Stan by Me, two FBI agents are murdered and a federally protected witness is kidnapped in Northvale.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Northvale include: